AHartNtkn/ICombSandbox/design.md

 Every file should have a clear, intuitive names.
 Files should NEVER have vague names like "store" or "utils".

 Before makeing any edits, make sure to look at the directory rather than proceeding based on an assumption.

+NEVER LEAVE HISTORICAL COMMENTS IN CODE!
+Never write something like "Removed" or "Unchanged" in a code comment.
+Just make a change, don't mention in the code itself that a change was made.